somethingnewandoriginal/nopa-connect-web/README.md

 ## Expectation

 While we are looking for a fullstack developer, we understand that devs are on a frontend-architecture-backend spectrum.
-Thus, you have the freedom to shine whereever you think you find yourself, but of course, perfection in all areas puts a smile on the face.
+Thus, you have the freedom to shine wherever you think you find yourself, but of course, perfection in all areas puts a smile on the face.

 So consider the following:
 - We are looking for best practices used, a demonstration of an understanding of the whole technology stack that is used.
 - Spend as much time as you can.
 - Add your unique touch.
-- Do not hestiate to impress us visually.
+- Do not hesitate to impress us visually.